How do you create a compelling Product Vision?

 As the person who's creating the vision, you may think, isn't it clear?
 It's an elephant.
 It's a whole big picture.
 Because you're so close to the vision.
 But then for the people who are viewing the vision, they may only remember or see or digest only parts of it.
 Is there a wall?
 Is there a snake?
 Is there a tree?
 That's their interpretation.
 And that's not great.
 They don't see it as an elephant like you do.

 What can we do?
 Instead of showing visions as feature lists, show them as a story.
-So instead of going through each of the features by theme, which is a reasonable baseline, and change them into a story.
-Do a summary.
-And then talk about who's a user.
+So instead of going through each of the features by theme, which is a reasonable baseline, we change them into a story about the user.

 Start by introducing a customer, for instance Jay.
 Then talk about what are the challenges and pain points Jay has.
 When Jay is doing this and that, these are the problems.
 And then you go into the vision talking about now, when Jay does the same thing, the experience is so much better.
-As you go through the narrative, it becomes so much more humanised.
+It becomes so much more humanised.

-Have your audience feel the pain.
-And when you show the vision, they can actually feel the joy.
-So get them to feel that way.
-People understand where you're coming from, what are the pain points, and also how the vision can make it so much better.
-It becomes a narrative.
-But you may say, well, people are still going to forget things.
-They are still not going to remember the whole story.
-That is okay.
-What we are going to do is to try to really focus on the emotions instead of the details.
+When you show the vision make people feel the joy and the pain.
+The audience will better understand where you're coming from, what are the pain points, and also how the vision can make it so much better.
+They are still not going to remember the whole story but they will remember the emotions instead of the details.
 And their takeaway after vision would be, oh, I remember that it's solving the problem.
 That's what they should be remembering.
 And that's what they should be excited about.
-They may not, they still may not be able to remember all the features, all the details, but that's okay.
+They may not remember all the features but that's okay.

 What are some of the challenges with creating holistic user stories?